 We agreed on a temporary ban to buy those items and concentrated on adding new styles in her wardrobe instead.
 Now she gets the best use of the items she already owned.
-Which takes me back to the point 1 on the DOs part: Plan ahead.
+Which takes me back to the point 1 on the DOs part of this Sale Shopping Guide: Plan ahead.

-Enjoy your sale shopping, I hope you will find many fabulous things!
+Enjoy your sale shopping with this guide, I hope you will find many fabulous things!

 Your image consultant with an eye for detail, even in sales

 This article was originally published on 28th June 2017 and updated on 20th March 2019.